Why Can’t Sandboxx Track Recruit Letters, and What Alternatives Are Available?

 What does 'Delivered' mean in Sandboxx tracking?

 The 'Delivered' status means the letter has reached the recruit’s base mailroom.
-Individual recruits receive the mail once Drill Instructors carry out mail call distribution, which depends on their schedules.
+Individual recruits receive mail once Drill Instructors conduct mail call, which depends on their schedules.

 Why hasn’t my recruit’s letter been delivered or updated for over a week?